Home

 By KJ Inspired Resources

-Are you an AVID teacher or English Language arts teacher?
-Need to explain how to write a thesis statement in an argumentative essay to middle or high school students?
-In this product you will find everything you need to help your students craft their thesis statements!
+Are you an AVID or English teacher?
+Need to explain argumentative writing to middle or high school students?
+In this product you will find 16 teaching slides that explain argumentative writing.

 Click HERE to see our other AVID resources.
 We also have several great AVID bundle options available down below!